zulip/zulip/docs/using-dev-environment.md

 output, which will show any errors your Zulip development server encounters.

+To manually query the Postgres database, run `psql zulip` for an interactive console.

 When you make a change, here's a guide for what you need to do in order to see your change take effect in Development: